 How can I receive text messages on my computer without a cell phone?

-Well, of course, you can use your desktop or laptop keyboard to send text messages rather than using your phone to send text messages!
+Well, of course, you can use your desktop or laptop keyboard to send text messages rather than using your phone!
 In this article, I’ll give you a quick tutorial on how to send and receive text messages on your PC or Mac without using a phone at all in the process.
-There are a lot of SMS apps for PC and Macs, but in this article, I’m going to focus on three of the biggest and most popular.
+There are a lot of SMS apps for PC and Macs, but in this article I’m going to focus on three of the biggest and most popular.
 They are Pinger Textfree Web, Pushbullet and MightyText.
-In addition, I’ll discuss the old standby Google Voice, and also the little-known SMS messaging features of Skype.
+In addition, I’ll discuss the old standby Google Voice, as well as the little-known SMS messaging features of Skype.